What is Illumio Core?

-Illumio ASP is built on a whitelist enforcement model where only connections that are explicitly defined by policy are accepted and allowed.
+Illumio Core is built on an allowlist enforcement model where only connections that are explicitly defined by policy are accepted and allowed.
 All other connections are inherently blocked.
 Policy can be defined at various levels of granularity including environment, application, and port/process level allowing for the right level of policy to be defined and applied for the use case.
 With this model policy might protect an environment like development by controlling the connections into and out of that environment but allowing all workloads in development to communicate.

-The Illumio ASP is available in three deployment types:
+Illumio Core is available in three deployment types: